reinvent-fiuba/RPL-2.0-web/README.md

 npm run build-dev # This command is the same as build but using the .env.development instead of the .env.production
 ```

-- Build the docker image with:
+- Build the docker image in minikube's docker registry with:

 ```shell script
 eval $(minikube docker-env)